HotDB-Community/hotdb-documents/docs/en/v2.5.6/install-and-deploy.md

 After startup, you can switch to the logs directory to view the log output, and view the related information of Listener.

-\#tailf listener.log
+\# tailf listener.log

 2020-05-25 12:09:54.089 \[INFO\] \[INIT\] \[main\] cn.hotpu.hotdb.ListenerServer(158) - Listener-Manager start listening on host 0.0.0.0 port 3330

 ### Automatic deployment

 Automatic deployment is a function on management platform which supports automatic installation and deployment of compute node cluster in the interface.
-At present, V2.5.0 and later version of management platform have two automatic installation functions: "Cluster Deployment" and "Single Component Deployment".
-"Cluster Deployment" is fit for one-time deployment of the whole set of compute node cluster from 0, while "Single Component Deployment" is fit for adding individual cluster component to deployed cluster.
+At present, V2.5.0 and later version of management platform have two automatic installation functions: "Cluster Deployment" and [Single Component Deployment](#Single%20Component%20Deployment).
+"Cluster Deployment" is fit for one-time deployment of the whole set of compute node cluster from 0, while [Single Component Deployment](#Single%20Component%20Deployment) is fit for adding individual cluster component to deployed cluster.

-#### 2.2.1.
-Cluster deployment {#cluster-deployment .list-paragraph}
+#### Cluster deployment

 Every cluster deployment task is conducted with a set of clusters as the unit, and a deployment shall at least include: compute node, configDB and keepalived (required by master/standby node mode), other components: Data Source, LVS (multi-node mode) and NTPD could be installed as required.
 It supports installation of "single-node, master/standby node and multiple node" cluster modes.
 The installed cluster will be automatically built high availability and automatic start according to configuration.

-##### 2.2.2.1.
-Description of terms {#description-of-terms .list-paragraph}
+##### Description of terms

 Please refer to *Distributed Transactional Database HotDB Server \[Explanation of Terms\] Function Manual* for relevant terms of cluster deployment

-##### 2.2.2.2.
-Function use instruction {#function-use-instruction .list-paragraph}
+##### Function use instruction

 -   Cluster deployment only supports CentOS6\\7 RHEL6\\7, MySQL 5.6\\5.7, HotDB-Server2.4, HotDB-Server2.5;